 Travelers with 3 days in Inverness can really cover some ground!
 Adding to our advice above for Days 1 and 2, set off on a full day hike on the Great Glen Way or embark on a train journey to Plockton.

-Best Time to Visit Inverness, Scotland
+Best Time to Visit Inverness

 In the summer, days are long (really long!) and the weather is typically agreeable to being outside.
 That said, the summer temperatures in the Highlands rarely exceed 70 degrees Fahrenheit and passing rain showers are always possible.

-Wintertime in Inverness can be dark, cold and snowy – which is great for getting cozy in the local pubs and touring the attractions with far fewer crowds.
-One of the things to do in Inverness at Christmas is to enjoy the festive music at a local bar – and stay for the Hogmanay celebration beginning on New Year’s Eve!
+Wintertime in Inverness can be dark, cold and snowy – which is great for getting cozy in the local pubs or touring the attractions with far fewer crowds.
+One of the things to do in Inverness at Christmas is to enjoy festive music at a local bar – and stay for the Hogmanay celebration beginning on New Year’s Eve!

-Accommodation in Inverness, Scotland
+Top Places To Stay in Inverness, Scotland

-We think the best places to stay in Inverness, Scotland are in the heart of the city center – especially for visitors traveling to the Highlands without a car.
-There is a wide range of accommodations in Inverness, Scotland – from hotels to bed and breakfasts to vacation rental apartments to hostels.
-Although it is difficult to find cheap hotels in Inverness, there are accommodation options to meet most budgets.
+We believe the best places to stay in Inverness are in the heart of the city – especially for visitors traveling to the Highlands without a car.
+There is a wide range of accommodations in Inverness – from hotels to bed and breakfasts to vacation apartments to hostels.

-Ness Walk Inverness Hotel
+Ness Walk

-Columba Hotel Inverness
+Columba Hotel

 Heathmount Hotel

-Drumdale B&B Inverness, Scotland
+Drumdale B&B

-Airbnb Inverness, Scotland
+Airbnb

-Travelers staying in Inverness for more than a few days might be more comfortable with an Airbnb in Inverness, Scotland.
+Those staying in Inverness for more than a few days might be more comfortable with an Airbnb in Inverness.
 Having an apartment with access to a kitchen and more living space will help visitors feel more at home.
+Not a fan of Airbnb?
+You can also find vacation apartments in Inverness on Booking.com!

-How To Get To Inverness
+How To Get to Inverness

-Inverness, Scotland can be reached by plane, train, bus or car.
+Inverness and the Scottish Highlands can be reached by plane, train, bus or car.

 Airport in Inverness, Scotland